ggbot-org/ggbot/DEVELOP.md

 - `GITHUB_ORG_URL`
 - `TELEGRAM_SUPPORT_URL`

-See [env/README.md](./env/README.md) for the complete list of environment variables used.
+See [env/README.md](./env/README.md#envrc-file) for the complete list of environment variables used and how to set them.

 To launch linting, type checking and tests: